zacanger/niddesa/text/generated-translations/cullaniddesa/sinhala/20-sinhala-amazon.md

 [Msdiv 89] (#msdiv89) {#msdiv89 .ref .msdiv} (16-1)

 [APZ 89.1] (#apz89 .1) {#apz89 .1 .ref .apz} "Ref.apz
-“Shakthi” was a man who came to age, was on the roofs, late The last age came to the age of one hundred and twenty from the Genesis of the Little Power There is only a little energy.
+"Shakthi" was a man who came to age, was on the roofs, late The last age came to the age of one hundred and twenty from the Genesis of the Little Power There is only a little energy.
 'Rare color' is the previous good color It went away, and the hath disappeared, and the other fell down.
 Eyes are dirty.